dennoa/stateless-auth/README.md

           }
         });

-* login.modelmap.credentials.password specifies the name of the property that holds the password as posted on the /auth/login request.
+* login.modelMap.credentials.password specifies the name of the property that holds the password as posted on the /auth/login request.
 Override this if you want to use a name other than 'password' such as 'loginPassword' for example.
-* login.modelmap.userInfo.passwordHash specifies the name of the property on the user info model that holds the password hash.
+* login.modelMap.userInfo.passwordHash specifies the name of the property on the user info model that holds the password hash.
 Override this if you want to use a name other than 'passwordHash'.

 ## Adding another provider